openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 // list2 contains elements 3, 1, 2
 ```

 To add a single element to the end of an ArrayList, use the add function.
 To add multiple elements simultaneously, use the `add(all!: Collection<T>)` function, which accepts other Collection types with the same element type, such as Array.
-For details on Collection types, refer to [Basic Collection Type Overview](collection_overview.md).
+For details on Collection types, see [Basic Collection Type Overview](collection_overview.md).

 <!-- run -->